sourcegraph/sourcegraph-public-snapshot/doc/admin/migration/opengrok.md

   > Post feedback at https://github.com/sourcegraph/sourcegraph [change if needed]

 - Create an internal document based on the [Sourcegraph tour](../../getting-started/tour.md), substituting links to and names of your organization's code.
 This explains how Sourcegraph helps developers perform common tasks better.
-- Encourage installation of the [browser extension](../../integration/browser_extension.md) to get Sourcegraph code intelligence and search in your organization's existing code host.
+- Encourage installation of the [browser extension](../../integration/browser_extension.md) to get Sourcegraph code navigation and search in your organization's existing code host.
 - Roll out the Chrome extension using [Google Workspace automatic installation](../../integration/google_workspace.md) to everyone in your organization.
 - Check the access logs for OpenGrok to see what users search for.
 Try searching for the same things on Sourcegraph, and ensure that you get the expected results.
 (Note: Sourcegraph's [search query syntax](../../code_search/reference/queries.md) differs from OpenGrok's.)
 - Monitor your Sourcegraph instance's site admin "Analytics" page to see who's using it.
 Ask them for specific feedback.
 Also seek feedback from the most frequent users of OpenGrok.